Sales engineers held about 66,700 jobs in 2018. The largest employers of sales engineers were as follows:

 Most sales engineers work full time.
 Some may work additional and irregular hours to meet sales goals and client needs.

 Employment growth is likely to be strong for sales engineers selling computer software and hardware.
-Strong industry growth is expected in computer systems design and related services, which will greatly contribute to employment growth for the occupation.
-Employment of sales engineers in computer systems design and related services is projected to grow 24 percent from 2018 to 2028.
+Strong industry growth is expected in computer systems design and related services, contributing to employment growth in the occupation.